liatrio/terraform-caf-azure/foundation/shared-services/README.md

 # Shared Services

-The goal of Shared Services is to create the infrastrusture necessary for hosting a hub of reusable workloads.
+The goal of Shared Services is to create the infrastructure necessary for hosting a hub of reusable workloads.

 Shared Services is split into two stages: core and applications.